Susan Boyle: Ten and hiatus (2019–2025)

+Return and recent works (2025–present)

+Boyle marked a return to social media on 1 April 2025 following an absence of two years.
+In a post to Instagram, Boyle, through a recorded video, announced new projects which she was "excited to share" and indicated forthcoming music releases.
+Boyle had returned to vocal training exercises once she felt able to do so following recent health conditions.
+Furthermore, Boyle announced via her Instagram page that she had "made my return to the recording studio for the first time in six years", saying that this was "something I was told I might never achieve again".

+Artistry

 Media impact

 Websites such as YouTube, Facebook and Twitter have been crucial in facilitating Boyle's rapid rise to fame.
 The most popular YouTube video submission of her audition garnered nearly 2.5 million views in the first 72 hours.
-On the day following the performance, the YouTube video was the most popular article on Digg and made the front page of Reddit.
+On the day following the performance, the YouTube video was the most popular article on Digg.
 Within a week, the audition performance had been viewed more than 66 million times, setting an online record, while on Wikipedia her biography attracted nearly half a million page views.
-A total of 103 million video views on 20 different websites was reached within nine days.
+A total of 103 million video views on 20 websites was reached within nine days.
 The Los Angeles Times wrote that her popularity on YouTube may in part be due to the broad range of emotion packed into a short clip which was "perfect for the Internet".
 In December 2009, her audition was named the most-watched YouTube video of the year, with over 120 million viewings, more than three times higher than the second-most-popular video.

 Additionally, Boyle's first on-camera interview with Scots journalist Richard Mooney for her local newspaper the West Lothian Courier was named as YouTube's Most Memorable Video of 2009.
 The video went viral after being uploaded to YouTube on 14 April 2009, amassing more than 5.4 million views as of November 2022.